Arapeta Awatere

-Arapeta Marukitepua Pitapitanuiarangi Awatere (25 April 1910 – 6 March 1976) was a scholar, decorated military leader, Māori welfare officer, writer, linguist, and local politician.
+Arapeta Marukitepua Pitapitanuiārangi Awatere (25 April 1910 – 6 March 1976) was a scholar, decorated military leader, Māori welfare officer, writer, linguist, and local politician.
 He served in the Māori Battalion from 1940 to 1945, commanding C Company at the Battle of Tebaga Gap in 1943 and later leading the battalion in Italy.
 He was awarded the Military Cross and the Distinguished Service Order for bravery and leadership.

 After the war he became a prominent civic figure, teaching and advocating for Māori language and culture.
 He also wrote poetry and translated literary works into Māori, with some of his early poems appearing in Te Ao Hou in 1959.
 Despite later health struggles, including the effects of a stroke and diabetes, Awatere remained active as a teacher and writer.

 In 1969, following the murder of his mistress’s lover, he was imprisoned at Mount Eden Prison, where he continued to write and teach until his death in 1976.

 Sir Peter Williams QC described him as “one of the great New Zealanders of all time.”

 Early life

-Born in Tūpāroa, on the East Coast of New Zealand, on 25 April 1910, Arapeta Marukitepua Pitapitanuiarangi Awatere was the son of Petuere Wī Hēkopa Awatere, a farmer, and his wife Hēni Hautao.
+Born in Tūpāroa, on the East Coast of New Zealand, on 25 April 1910, Arapeta Marukitepua Pitapitanuiārangi Awatere was the son of Petuere Wī Hēkopa Awatere, a farmer, and his wife Hēni Hautao.
 Through his father, he was affiliated with the Te Whānau-a-Hinetāpora hapū (sub-tribe) of Ngāti Porou, and with the Ngāti Hine iwi via his mother.
 His early years were spent in Northland, at his mother's marae at Whangaruru, before he returned to the East Coast at the age of 6.

 His paternal family supervised his education, ensuring that Awatere was immersed in Māori tradition and arts.
 He became highly skilled in Māori weaponry, particularly the taiaha (staff weapon).
 Educated at local schools, he proceeded to Te Aute College in Hawke’s Bay for his secondary schooling.
 As his parents had died by this time, he worked as a sailor during the holiday periods to pay his tuition.

 Awatere gained an interpreter qualification in Māori in 1925 and once he completed his education three years later, joined the Native Department.
 He also joined the Territorial Force, immersing himself in military history.
 For his work, he was based in Rotorua initially and then Wellington.
 In 1931 he married Elsie Bella Rogers, who was of the Ngāti Whakaue iwi.
 The couple had five daughters.
 That he never had a son was a source of disappointment to him; his youngest daughter, Donna Awatere Huata, was born in 1949 and later wrote that after her birth, her father left the family for two years.
 In 1933, he returned to the East Coast, settling at Gisborne.